 Sold My Previous Startup.
 The Going-to-Market Was the Hardest Part.
 So We Built Wovly.

-The zero-to-one journey?
-Oh man, it's absolutely brutal.
-With my last startup, my co-founders and I spent years pivoting, trying a hundred different things, and felt the entire emotional spectrum.
-Throw in the constant pressure from our investors, employees, and the board, and you had a full-time, high-pressure cooker situation.
+The zero-to-one journey is brutal.
+With my last startup, my co-founders and I spent years pivoting and trying a hundred different things.
+We felt the entire emotional spectrum.
+Add the constant pressure from investors, employees, and the board, and you had a full-time pressure cooker.

-One massive thing I learned was just how messy the whole process is, and honestly, the beginning is the hardest part for most of us.
+One massive thing I learned was how messy the whole process is.
+The beginning is the hardest part.
 Crickets are tough.
-The silence, the lack of responses, the waiting, the gut-wrenching uncertainty.
+The silence, the lack of responses, the waiting, the uncertainty.
 Our journey wasn't some “lightning in a bottle” moment.
-It was more like the bottle was thrown on the ground, and we were forced to walk over the shattered glass — leaving me limping with a bloody foot.
+It was more like the bottle was thrown on the ground.
+We were forced to walk over the shattered glass, and I was limping with a bloody foot.

-Despite the hellacious hardships, we eventually made it through.
-We pivoted enough times and finally landed on a product companies actually wanted.
-We nailed our niche, defined our real value, figured out our pricing, sorted out our marketing, and the flywheel finally started to spin.
-And then, just like that, an acquisition offer came in, and we took the exit.
+Despite the hardships, we eventually made it through.
+We pivoted enough times and landed on a product companies actually wanted.
+We nailed our niche, defined our value, figured out pricing, and sorted out marketing.
+The flywheel started to spin.
+Then an acquisition offer came in, and we took the exit.

-So, here are my hard-earned, battle-tested lessons.
-I truly wish I knew this stuff before I started:
+Here are my hard-earned lessons.
+I wish I knew this stuff before I started:

-It's easy to get totally obsessed with your original idea.
-But when that idea finally meets the market, you might find that only massive enterprises want it (who take forever to close), or only tiny startups (who have zero money).
-You then have to make a tough call: Do I pivot the product to fit the prospects I have?
-Or do I pivot and go after different prospects entirely?
+It's easy to get obsessed with your original idea.
+But when that idea meets the market, you might find that only massive enterprises want it (and they take forever to close).
+Or only tiny startups want it (and they have zero money).
+You have to make a tough call.
+Do I pivot the product to fit the prospects I have?
+Or do I go after different prospects entirely?

 Experiments Are the Only Way Out

-The cold, hard reality is that when you launch, you need so many things to align perfectly:
+When you launch, you need so many things to align:

 - Does your product genuinely solve a real problem?